-In today’s post: If you still enjoy creating a warm fall home, even after the kids have grown, you will love these 8 ideas for cozying up a French Country bedroom for fall.⇒
+In today’s post: If you enjoy creating a warm fall home, you will love these 8 ideas for cozying up a French Country bedroom for fall.⇒

 Do you still decorate for fall even after your kids have grown?